-

 Major in dynamics, robotic and biomechanics

-Open to all students of civil and mechanical engineering and electromechanical engineering, classes in this major review dynamics, robotics as well as biomechanics.
-Whether it be an analysis of vibrations, adjustment of a robot or the design and production of components or micro-components in bioengineering (for example, artificial Implants, valves and prosthetics), this major allows students to address one or more applications from a mechanics perspective.
-This major is complemented by the majors in Aeronautics, Energy as well as Design, Manufacturing and Materials Mechanics especially for students interested in problems related to dynamics and robotics in aeronautics and energy.
-The design and the choice of materials is crucial whether it be for the adjustment of a robot or the selection of bio-materials in rehabilitation projects.
+Open to students in mechanical and electromechanical engineering, this option includes courses on dynamics, robotics, and biomechanics.
+Whether it be an analysis of vibrations, adjustment of a robot or the design and production of components or micro-components in bioengineering (for example, artificial implants, valves and prosthetics), this major allows students to address one or more applications from a mechanics perspective.
+This option is complemented by the Aeronautics option, the Energy option, as well as the Design, Manufacturing and Materials Mechanics option for students interested in the dynamics and robotics challenges in aeronautics and energy.
+The design and the selection of materials are, of course, crucial whether for developing a robot or choosing biomaterials in rehabilitation issues.

 -